-Courseload: Your grade will be based on frequent written and programming assignments.
+Courseload: There will be frequent written and programming assignments.

 Laptop Policy: Although this is a Computer Science course, the use of a laptop in class is forbidden in class and on exams.
 There will be exceptions to this policy, such as when we install software or when we have lab days.
 But, in general, if I'm lecturing, no laptops, or any other distracting electronic equipment such as Walkmans, iPods, cell phones, etc.